cht8687/ingredients/ast/spec.md

-These are the core Babylon AST node types.
+These are the core ingredients AST node types.

 - [Node objects](#node-objects)
 - [Identifier](#identifier)